 Just like mortgages, bridging loan rates can be fixed or variable.

-A fixed rate means the interest rate is fixed across the term of the loan, so each monthly payment will stay the same.
+A fixed rate means the interest rate won't change throughout the term of the loan, so each monthly payment will stay the same.

-For a variable rate bridging loan, the interest rate might change pushing your payments up or down.
+With a variable rate bridging loan the interest rate can change, which will push your payments up or down.

 The variable rate's usually set by the lender.
-It may follow the Bank of England's (BoE) base rate which can change as often as every six weeks.
-Your bridging loan should only be in place for a short time, so you may not be affected by a changing interest rate, but contact the lender and keep a close eye on the changing rate and payments.
+It might follow the Bank of England's (BoE) base rate which can change as often as every six weeks.
+Your bridging loan should only be in place for a short time, so you might not be affected by a changing interest rate, but contact the lender and keep a close eye on the changing rate and payments.

-When you're offered a bridging loan, you’ll be told it’s either a ‘first charge’ or ‘second charge’ loan - this denotes who has priority of repayment if you default on the loan.
+When you're offered a bridging loan, you’ll be told it’s either a ‘first charge’ or ‘second charge’ loan - this refers to the priority of repayment if you default on the loan.

-So, if you take a bridging loan to buy your next home but you still have a mortgage on your current home, your mortgage will be a first charge loan against your current home.
+If you take a bridging loan to buy your next home but still have a mortgage on your old home, your mortgage will be a first charge loan against your current home.

-This means the bridging loan might be a second charge loan on your current home – it also takes your current home as security, but your mortgage will take priority for repayment.
+The bridging loan would be a second charge loan on your current home – it also takes your current home as security, but your mortgage will take priority for repayment.

-Alternatively, the bridging loan could be used to pay off your original mortgage, in which case the mortgage is settled so your bridging loan is registered as a first charge loan - equally if it's secured against your new home.
+Alternatively, the bridging loan could be used to pay off your original mortgage.
+In this case the mortgage is settled, so your bridging loan is registered as a first charge loan - equally if it's secured against your new home.

 A closed-bridge loan is for people who have set a fixed date to repay the loan - for example, someone that’s selling a property, and is waiting for completion to happen to get the money to repay the bridging loan.

-Before you take out a bridging loan, investigate how else you could secure finance and make a balanced decision based on your options.
+Before you take out a bridging loan, consider how else you could get the finance you need and weigh up your options carefully.

-You might be able to make use of an overdraft, asset financing - a short-term loan that uses your possessions as collateral - or you could seek private equity.
+You might be able to make use of an overdraft, asset financing - a short-term loan that uses your possessions as collateral - or you could get private equity.